Wisc-HCI/CoFrame/evd_ros_backend/evd_ros_ur_bringup/README.md

 ```

 ### Type
-There are three types expected by evd_ros_core:
+There are two types expected by evd_ros_core:
 - physical : this connects to a real robot or the real robot's simulation.
 - simulated : this is used for the interactive robot marker on the front-end interface.
-- planner : this is used by evd_ros_core's planner subsystem for generating and testing trajectories.